fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 It also means that this is a community-maintained application (anyone can contribute to the source code).

-**Note:** If you run into a problem using FontForge, or if FontForge is missing a feature, you can open up an issue on the [software’s repository], which developers will have a look at &mdash; even if you are just getting started.

 FontForge is available for Windows, Mac OS and GNU+Linux (“Linux”) operating systems.

+<p class="note"><b>Note:</b> If you run into a problem using FontForge, or if FontForge is missing a
+feature, you can open up an issue on the <a href="https://github.com/fontforge/fontforge">software’s repository</a>, which developers will have a look at &mdash; even if you’re just getting started.</p>

 Installing from Supplied Binaries
 ---------------------------------